congoblue/streamdeck-vmix-input-api/README.md

 ![Streamdeck plugin settings](apibutton1.png)

-* Drag the "API Input Request" plugin onto one of the buttons in the Streamdeck software.
+* Drag the "VMix Input Select" plugin onto one of the buttons in the Streamdeck software.
 * Set the title to give the Streamdeck button caption (in this example, `CAM1`).
 Use the [T] menu next to the Title to position the caption and set the font.
 * Set the URL option to `http://127.0.0.1:8088/api/Function=PreviewInput&Input=1` (replace the `Input=` parameter with desired input number.
 You can also use the input name on VMix but use `%20` for spaces)
 * Tick the [Enable Advanced Settings] box.